What Is the Fawn Response? A Trauma Therapist Explains

 Yes, and this is where it tends to cause the most pain.

-In relationships, the fawn response can look like never expressing your real needs, tolerating treatment that doesn't feel okay because confrontation feels too threatening, or feeling like you have to earn your place in the relationship over and over again.
+In relationships, the fawn response can look like never expressing your real needs, tolerating treatment that doesnโ€™t feel okay because confrontation feels too threatening, or feeling like you have to earn your place in the relationship over and over again.
+This often leads to unhealthy relationships, especially those where you consistently sacrifice your own needs at your own expense.

-It can also look like choosing relationships that feel familiar, meaning relationships where you're doing most of the emotional labor, because that dynamic is what your nervous system learned to navigate.
-Not because you want that, but because it's what feels known.
+It can also look like choosing relationships that feel familiar, meaning relationships where youโ€™re doing most of the emotional labor, because that dynamic is what your nervous system learned to navigate.
+Not because you want that, but because itโ€™s what feels known.
+The fawn response is particularly prevalent among especially those who have experienced trauma or belong to marginalized groups, as it can be an adaptive survival strategy in oppressive or unsafe environments.

 Over time, fawning in relationships builds resentment.
 You keep giving and accommodating and shrinking, and the cost of that never gets acknowledged, especially not by you.